vmware-tanzu/tanzu-dev-portal/content/workshops/cnd-config-practices.md

 ---
-title: "Configuring a Cloud Native Application"
+date: '2021-04-22'
+description: 'You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.

+  '
 draft: false
-description: >
-    You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.
-summary:
+hero: /images/workshops/workshop-cloud-native-config.png
+lab: cnd-config-practices
+lastmod: '2021-05-03'
+length: 180
+preview: /images/workshops/img-cloud-native-app-config.png
-    You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.
+summary: You will externalize environment configuration and consume it from a web application on a modern container orchestration platform.
-topics:
 tags:
 - Development
 - Spring Boot
 - Kubernetes
-length: 180
-lab: cnd-config-practices
-hero: "/images/workshops/workshop-cloud-native-config.png"
-preview: "/images/workshops/img-cloud-native-app-config.png"
+title: Configuring a Cloud Native Application
+topics: null
 ---

 This is a workshop for developers and application operators